 Religion and Community in South Omaha

-The rich history of the Mexican-American community in South Omaha is paralleled by the growth of Our Lady of Guadalupe Catholic Church currently located at 23rd and O Streets.
-Home to immigrant communities since its incorporation, South Omaha’s Mexican population grew from only 50 families in 1910 to over 30,000 inhabitants by the 1990s.
+The rich history of the Mexican-American community in South Omaha is paralleled by the growth of Our Lady of Guadalupe Catholic Church, located at 23rd and O streets in 2013.
+Home to immigrant communities since its incorporation, South Omaha’s Mexican population grew from only 50 families in 1910 to more than 30,000 inhabitants by the 1990s.
 Though Protestant denominations have grown rapidly in recent decades, the vast majority of Mexican immigrants in South Omaha practice Catholicism.
 Unwelcome amid the local, primarily Irish and Eastern European parishes, Mexican Catholics were also encouraged by the Catholic Church to practice in a more “American” style; the early Catholic families longed for a parish of their own.

 Our Lady of Guadalupe Parish